BenWindley/BenWindley.github.io/_projects/2019-01-01-SiblingSuckerpunch.markdown

 This was our submission for the 2019 Global Game Jam, in which we created a fun 2.5D brawler where you fight with your brother, each of them feature their own special move and taunt.

-We ended up winning the game jam with this submission by community vote and it was an incredible moment to create a game I'm proud of be well recieved.
+We ended up winning the game jam with this submission by community vote and it was an incredible moment to create a game I'm proud of be so well recieved.
 As this had been my 4th GGJ and roughly my 6th facilitated jam, our team had the focus of fun and a decent night's sleep (of which we had plenty of both).

 ### Footage